-Balsamiq is available for Windows and Mac OS and can be downloaded from the following link.
+Balsamiq is available for Windows and Mac OS and can be downloaded online.
 Once you’ve downloaded the tool and opened it up, you’ll see a screen like:

 As shown in the above screenshot, the user interface for Balsamiq is divided into the four following parts.

 The section highlighted in red is for toggling between sections inspector and project information.
 The features are included in the UI library, let’s take a look at it in depth.

 The UI Library